eclipse-archived/orion.client/bundles/org.eclipse.orion.client.javascript/web/javascript/ternPlugins/IndexCreation.md

 ### Manually fix indexes

+#### Mark the index as a node module

+All of the indexed libs we currently provide are node modules accessed via require('<name>'); For the defs entry in each plugin to be recognized by the Tern node plug-in, you must add a special entry.
+In Tern 16 this entry was **"!node"**.
+In Tern 18 this entry was **"!known_modules"**.

+Example for AMQP that defines what a require('amqp') statement would return:

+	"!known_modules": {
+	  "amqp": {
+	    "Connection" : "Connection",
+		"createConnection": "fn(options: Object, implOptions: Object, readyCallback: fn()) -> +Connection", }
+    },

 #### AMQP

 Condense does not extract any useful information from the amqp.js file at the root.
 We add in the contents there manually: